getman-research-group/3dcnn-zeolite-solvation/python_scripts/README.md

 # Python Scripts

-This directory contains the data-processing, voxel-generation, model-training, evaluation, and visualization scripts used in the study.
+This directory contains the scripts used to process the molecular-simulation data, build voxel datasets, train the 3D-CNN models, and generate the figures and interpretation analyses reported in the study.

 ## Workflow